 With ContactMonkey, email templates appear automatically within your email client, so you don’t have to deal with pesky HTML files.
 Simply select which one you want to send and click Insert:

 Since CSV files are basically simplified versions of spreadsheet files, they are easier to work with and have smaller file sizes, making them ideal for storing contact lists.

 To create a CSV file, simply export your distribution list from your email client as a CSV file.

 Sending your email newsletter to your CSV file is simple.
 In the ContactMonkey sidebar for Outlook, click Upload CSV and select your saved CSV file:

 Want to add merge fields to your email newsletter in subject line Outlook?
 No problem.

-To insert a merge field into your subject line, be sure to select Individual for the type of email campaign you’re sending.
+To insert a merge field into your subject line, be sure to select Individual for the type of internal communications campaign you’re sending.